IKEDAI1014/PersonalNote/CONTENTS/REGISTRY/README.md

 - you can find boot_REGISTRY_1.etl in User folder or WPA folder
 - open etl file on winodws 10(installed WPA)
 - duble click Registry in Graph Explorer > Storage > Registry
-- select QueryValue and right click, click Filter To Selection
+- select QueryValue and right click, click "Filter To Selection"
 - select QueryValue and search(Ctrl+f)

 ### Device-Class